epfl-ada/ada-2021-project-gutta-boys/README.md

 More specifically, we want to investigate the following:
 * Do we see any general trends in the mood?
 * Are there any differences in mood based on weekdays, weeks, or months?
-* Do any subsamples differ from the general trends, for example, politicians?
+* Do any subsamples differ from the general trends, for example, politicians or men/women?
-* Do we see any differences between men and women?
-Are there any differences in the mood across media outlets?
+* Are there any differences in the mood across media outlets?

 ## Proposed additional datasets